maripo/JOSM_quicklabel/README.md

 |---|---|
 |![Off](https://raw.githubusercontent.com/maripo/JOSM_quicklabel/master/doc/img/keyvalue_off_en.png)|![On](https://raw.githubusercontent.com/maripo/JOSM_quicklabel/master/doc/img/keyvalue_on_en.png)|

-### Always show sub tag with parentheses
+### Always show sub-tags in parentheses
 ### Apply on startup

 ## This plugin is useful when...

  * You want to complete "cuisine" tags of all restaurants in your town
- * You are interested in "surface"  or values more than "capacity" of parking areas
+ * You care more about the "surface" than the "capacity" of parking areas
  * You review roads' details by comparing surface, sidewalks and maxspeed values
- * You want to edit multi-language tags by temporarily boosting priority of name:*
+ * You want to focus on multilingual tags by temporarily prioritizing `name:*` tags

 ## Developer